Somebody has to start. So why not us?

 “Beauty matters.
 It is not just a subjective thing but a universal need of human beings.”

-The things we often call “useless” – like art, love, friendship, music, or beauty – are the very things that stay with us forever.
+The things we often call “useless,” like art, love, friendship, music, or beauty, are the very things that stay with us forever.
 That inspire us.
 That shape our world into something worth living in.

 Creations made purely for function disappear when their function fades.
-But what is made with beauty at its core – what is made from a place of meaning, wonder, and love – lasts.
+But what is made with beauty at its core, what is made from a place of meaning, wonder, and love, lasts.
+It is original.
+It is made from essence.
+It lives on.
+It continues to move us, even generations later.

 “Put usefulness first, and you lose it.
 Put beauty first, and what you do will be useful forever.
 Nothing is more useful than the useless.”

 Because in beauty, we find truth.
 In truth, we find goodness.
 And in goodness, we remember who we really are.
+The wide eyes before the filter.
+The laughter before the reason.
+The moment before the mind says “be serious now.”

 I think that inside every adult is the heart of a child.
 We just gradually convince ourselves that we have to act more like adults.